Discover and assess on-premises VMware VMs for migration to Azure

 An assessment may not have all the data points available due to one of the following reasons:

 - The statistics setting in vCenter Server is not set to level 3.
-If the statistics setting in vCenter Server is lower than level 3, performance data for disk and network is not collected from vCenter Server.
+Since the one-time discovery model depends on the statistics settings of vCenter Server, if the statistics setting in vCenter Server is lower than level 3, performance data for disk and network is not collected from vCenter Server.
 In this case, the recommendation provided by Azure Migrate for disk and network is not utilization-based.
 Without considering the IOPS/throughput of the disk, Azure Migrate cannot identify if the disk will need a premium disk in Azure, hence, in this case, Azure Migrate recommends Standard disks for all disks.

 - Few VMs were shut down during the period for which the assessment is calculated.
-If any VMs were powered off for some duration, vCenter Server will not have the performance data for that period.
+If any VMs were powered off for some duration, we will not be able to collect the performance data for that period.

 - Few VMs were created in between the period for which the assessment is calculated.
 For example, if you are creating an assessment for the performance history of last one month, but few VMs were created in the environment only a week ago.
 In such cases, the performance history of the new VMs will not be there for the entire duration.

-If the confidence rating of any assessment is below 4 Stars, we recommend you to change the vCenter Server statistics settings level to 3, wait for the duration that you want to consider for assessment (1 day/1 week/1 month) and then do discovery and assessment.
-If the preceding cannot be done, performance-based sizing may not be reliable and it is recommended to switch to as on-premises sizing by changing the assessment properties.
+If the confidence rating of any assessment is below 4 Stars, for one-time discovery model, we recommend you to change the vCenter Server statistics settings level to 3, wait for the duration that you want to consider for assessment (1 day/1 week/1 month) and then do discovery and assessment.
+For the continuous discovery model, wait for at least a day for the appliance to profile the environment and then Recalculate the assessment.
+If the preceding cannot be done , performance-based sizing may not be reliable and it is recommended to switch to as on-premises sizing by changing the assessment properties.

 - Learn how to customize an assessment based on your requirements.